-Most interesting wonders of Norway
+Most interesting landmarks of Norway

 Below are listed the most amazing natural and man made landmarks of Norway.